edmond-b/edmond-b/README.md

 **Makers Academy**
 (March 2020 - July 2020)
-* 16 week coding bootcamp - one of the top bootcamps in London This was initialy meant to be an on site course however the current situation lead to us having to do the course remotly.
+* 16 week coding bootcamp - one of the top bootcamps in London.
+This was initialy meant to be an on site course however the current situation lead to us having to do the course remotly.
 I feel like we overcame this very well and the standard of our work was not affected very much.
 This has however given me the comfidence to say I can work from anywhere.

 **Brighton University**